MarianObuseh/Apps-Project/README.md

 While I acknowledge that there can be no absolute correct recommendation, I believe exploring my recommendation might be worthwhile for the hypothetical company. <br/>

 -MO

+NB: NO SPECIALIZED MODULES OR LIBRARIES WERE USED FOR THIS PROJECT.
+It was meant to be particularly challenging for the nascent data analyst